psyraxaus/Prosim2GSX/memory-bank/activeContext.md

   - Previously: Updated the application version from 0.3.0 to 0.4.0

 ## Active Decisions
+- Implementing a dedicated A320WeightAndBalance calculator for accurate CG calculations
+- Using proper A320 reference values for MAC calculations
+- Implementing tolerance-based detection of significant changes in loadsheet values
+- Enhancing the loadsheet formatting with proper marking of changes
+- Implementing sophisticated weight distribution across cabin zones, cargo compartments, and fuel tanks
+- Integrating the CG calculations with Prosim and GSX for accurate data synchronization
 - Implementing an event aggregator system to decouple components and improve UI responsiveness
 - Using a publisher-subscriber pattern for event-based communication
 - Creating a thread-safe singleton implementation of the event aggregator